-Auto insurance will not cover possessions stolen from within your vehicle.
+Auto insurance will not necessarily cover possessions stolen from within your vehicle.
 Comprehensive auto insurance will cover theft of the car itself, as well as the damages caused to your vehicle when it was broken into.
 However, it will not cover individual items that are taken unless they are part of the car.
-But homeowners, renters and condo insurance all have the potential to protect property stolen from your vehicle.
+Homeowners, renters and condo insurance all have the potential to protect property stolen from your vehicle.

 What to do if the car is recovered

-Having your vehicle recovered will save you hassle and money, but there are a few steps you’ll need to take after it is recovered.
+Having your vehicle recovered will save you hassle and money, but there are a few steps you might need to take after it is recovered.
 The sooner it is recovered, the smoother this process will go for you.
 However, if the car is returned to you in a significantly damaged or unusable condition, you may still end up replacing it.